North American F-100 Super Sabre: Operational history

 By 1972, the F-100 was mostly phased out of USAF active service and turned over to tactical fighter groups and squadrons in the ANG.
-In ANG units, the F-100 was eventually replaced by the F-4 Phantom II, LTV A-7 Corsair II, and A-10 Thunderbolt II, with the last F-100 retiring in 1979, with the introduction of the F-16 Fighting Falcon.
+In ANG units, the F-100 was eventually replaced by the F-4 Phantom II, LTV A-7D Corsair II, and Fairchild Republic A-10 Thunderbolt II, with the last F-100 retiring in 1979 as the General Dynamics F-16 Fighting Falcon was phased in.
 In foreign service, the Royal Danish Air Force and Turkish Air Force F-100s soldiered on until 1982.